 Once your VA has finished the prospecting stage, he or she will screen leads to determine the best course of action to take next.
 This involves determining whether leads are ready to become clients or if they need more nurturing first.
 This is a crucial step, as it can help you avoid losing or ruining opportunities.

 A virtual assistant can manage all your paperwork, including contracts, business documents, and closing lists.
-By adding your papers to the cloud, your VA can create a system to organize everything that will enable you to find the documents you need in an instant.
+By adding your papers to the cloud, your VA can create a system to organize everything.
+This will enable you to find the documents you need in an instant.

 Calendar Management and Appointment Scheduling